Skip to main content

 Masticating juicers are slower, but they are often quieter and better at producing more juice output.
 Centrifugal juicers are bigger, louder, and simpler, and use fast-spinning blades that grind up and separate produce into either juice or pulp.
 If you’re thinking of investing in a juicer, we tested several models to determine which are the best juicers on the market.

-Our favorite juicer, the Hurom H310A Slow Juicer (available at Amazon) consistently impressed us with high juice yield across multiple produce types—all coming from a small, easy-to-clean, and exceptionally quiet machine.
+Our pick for the best juicer, the Hurom H310A Slow Juicer (available at Amazon) consistently impressed us with high juice yield across multiple produce types—all coming from a small, easy-to-clean, and exceptionally quiet machine.

 Our pick for best value is the Omega H3000D Cold Press 365 juicer, (available at Amazon) which will give you nutritious juice at a lower price.